USS Carl Vinson (CVN 70) Sailors Conduct Maintenance in the Philippine Sea

-220101-N-LP924-2008 PHILIPPINE SEA (Jan.
-1, 2021) Aviation Machinist’s Mate 3rd Class Jason Timmons, a native of Chicago, Ill., conducts maintenance on an E-2D Advanced Hawkeye, assigned to the “Black Eagles” of Carrier Airborne Early Warning Squadron (VAW) 113, in the hangar bay of Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Jan.
+220101-N-LP924-2022 PHILIPPINE SEA (Jan.
+1, 2021) Sailors conduct maintenance on an E-2D Advanced Hawkeye, assigned to the “Black Eagles” of Carrier Airborne Early Warning Squadron (VAW) 113, in the hangar bay of Nimitz-class aircraft carrier USS Carl Vinson (CVN 70), Jan.
 1, 2022.
 Carl Vinson Carrier Strike Group is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist Seaman Sophia Simons)

 |Date Taken: